vladoleksiyenko/truck-ai-advisor/README.md

 Pre-trip data is statically fetched (no real-time government API).

+# 📊 Project Results & Insights

+## What Worked Well
+- The AI assistant accurately answered most common trucking-related questions.
+- The UI was intuitive, and feedback from test users was positive.
+- The pre-trip inspection planner successfully returned state-specific content.

+## Limitations
+- Some responses were too generic when questions became very technical.
+- Model struggled when answering model-specific prompts

+## Takeaways
+This project shows how AI can assist truck drivers with on-the-road questions, simplifying maintenance planning and DOT compliance.
+While still early-stage, it lays a foundation for a more robust AI companion for the trucking industry.

 # 🔮 Future Improvements
 Add driver profiles for saving preferences or routes.